Emergency Medicine Residency

 - Substantial responsibility and autonomy.
 Our residents take an early and active role in patient care and obtain decision-making roles quickly.
 Within the Emergency Department, residents direct the initial stabilization of all critical patients, including trauma cases, and oversee all critical care.
 As part of our program, you will manage all airway interventions, procedural sedation, orthopedic reductions and stabilizations, and other key procedures.

 - Hands-on leadership roles.
 Third year residents put their clinical training, communication skills, and team leadership into practice with a year-long "Pit Boss" responsibility.
 This invaluable opportunity allows you to direct patient care during actual Emergency Department operation.
 In year two, residents attain significant leadership roles in the MICU and supervise medical students in off-service rotations.

 - Employment and fellowship opportunities.
 Our Emergency Medicine residents receive full time job offers and fellowship acceptances from leading institutions, most well before graduation.
-Approximately one-third of recent graduates pursued secured fellowships, with many continuing their education at HCMC.
+Approximately one-third of recent graduates pursued and secured fellowships, with many continuing their education at HCMC.

 - Collaboration and teamwork.
 From the weekly critical care conference to day-to-day work in the Emergency Department, residents interact with staff from numerous departments and specialties.
 We maintain a long tradition of cooperative, non-hierarchical teamwork that leads to low anxiety and great patient care.

 - Active research support.
 Our pioneering Research Associate Program enables busy residents to undertake clinical projects while maintaining regular duties.
 Student volunteers, called RAs, staff the Emergency Department 24/7 to qualify and enroll patients in clinical studies.
 Our faculty and residents perform approximately 10-20 active clinical projects each year.

 - Individual attention.
 Every resident focuses on a customized learning plan, and meets multiple times each year with program leadership to discuss mentoring and career opportunities.
 Our program spurs regular interaction with colleagues across disciplines.

 - Integrated technology.
 Like our facility, our curriculum integrates the latest equipment.
 You will learn and utilize our bedside ultrasound program, advanced airway equipment, hyperbaric chamber, interdisciplinary simulation and education center, and other state-of-the-art tools as part of your daily routine.

 About Our Facility